chrisco/ts/README.md

 ```
 $ npm i gulp-imagemin -D
 ```
-* Import and use *gulp-usemin* to minify html, css, and js files:
+* Import and use *gulp-usemin* to copy and transform html, css, and js files:
 ```
 $ npm i gulp-usemin -D
 ```